realityforge/swinkar/README.txt

 * Figure out how we are going to handle policy of dependccies - make em static by default?
 * Update buildr-ipojo plugin to use ipojo 1.6.4.
 Also update it so that it does byte code manipulation in the same way that swung_weave runs
+* Configure runtime with "-Dfelix.log.level=4" for better cnfe exceptions???